diazgarcia/diazgarcia.github.io/_members/dan-ng.md

   email: dang@ucdavis.edu
 ---

-I'm the lab manager in the Diaz-Garcia Lab.
+I'm the lab manager and cross master in the Diaz-Garcia Lab.